Oops, Wait: Discourse Tokens Matter in Reasoning Model: Introduction

 \section{Introduction}

-Large language models (LLMs) have recently made remarkable progress across a wide range of reasoning-intensive tasks \cite{deepseek, gpt4, llama2, qwen2, qwen2.5, qwen3, mixtral, kimi}.
-Modern reasoning models explicitly generate a \textit{reasoning trajectory}, which contains a step-by-step thinking process \cite{cot, zeroshot-cot, gpt4, survey_longcot}.
-These trajectories improve human interpretability \cite{biologyllm}, are leveraged during post-training to refine reasoning ability \cite{deepseek, openthought, s1, limo}, and, most importantly, lead to substantial gains on complex reasoning benchmarks.
+Large language models (LLMs) have recently made remarkable progress across a wide range of reasoning-intensive tasks \citep{gpt4, deepseek, qwq, qwen2.5, qwen3, mixtral, kimi}.
+Modern reasoning models explicitly generate a \textit{reasoning trajectory}, which contains a step-by-step thinking process \citep{cot, zeroshot-cot, gpt4, survey_longcot}.
+These trajectories improve human interpretability \citep{biologyllm}, help to refine reasoning ability during post-training \citep{deepseek, openthought, s1, limo}.
+Most importantly, training on reasoning trajectories leads to substantial gains on complex benchmarks.

-Beyond overall reasoning performance, recent studies highlight the frequent emergence of discourse-like tokens within reasoning trajectories \cite{yang2025understanding, aha-moment,qian2025demystifying}.
-Tokens such as ``wait'', ``therefore'', and ``alternatively'' often appear at pivotal points in problem solving, functioning as anchors for reasoning structure and transitions toward the final answer.
-In human language, similar discourse markers play a central role in structuring arguments and using language fluently \cite{sun2013importance,castro2009use,huneety2023use,stab-gurevych-2017-parsing}, suggesting that token-level signals, how LLMs employ particular tokens during reasoning, may be closely tied to reasoning ability.
-Although a few works \cite{s1, alphaone, nowait, zhao2025activation} attempt to leverage such patterns to improve reasoning, systematic comparisons remain limited.
-Understanding token-level signals offers a concrete lens for analyzing how reasoning behavior varies with different training strategies and model scales.
+Beyond reasoning performance, recent studies highlight the frequent emergence of discourse tokens\footnote{We define tokens such as ``wait'', ``so'', ``therefore'', and ``alternatively'' as \textit{discourse tokens} marking pivotal steps in problem solving and anchor reasoning structure and transitions.} within reasoning trajectories \citep{yang2025understanding, aha-moment,qian2025demystifying}.
+Likewise, in human language, discourse markers play a role in structuring arguments and using language fluently \citep{sun2013importance,castro2009use,huneety2023use,stab-gurevych-2017-parsing}.
+This suggests that how LLMs employ particular tokens during reasoning may be closely tied to reasoning ability.
+A few studies \citep{s1, alphaone, nowait, zhao2025activation} have investigated the use of discourse tokens to improve reasoning capabilities.
+In contrast, how these tokens are distributed and how their patterns relate to reasoning success across models and training setups remains underexplored.

-In parallel, a milestone study, s1~\cite{s1}, showed that supervised fine-tuning (SFT) with only 1K curated reasoning examples can enhance the reasoning ability of LLMs.
-This dataset sampled DeepSeek-R1 trajectories, effectively positioning DeepSeek-R1 as the teacher from which other models learn.
-In human language learning, prior work suggests that acquiring discourse markers is a central step in developing persuasive and logical argumentation \cite{sun2013importance}.
-By analogy, models fine-tuned on teacher trajectories must also acquire and internalize token-level signals, especially discourse-like tokens such as ``wait'', ``therefore'', or ``alternatively'', to transfer reasoning ability effectively.
-This raises a sharper question: \textit{do small-scale SFT datasets successfully inherit token-level signals in the way humans acquire discourse markers or impose limitations?}